-This list of unique baby boy names with cool meanings is perfect for the new year, 2020.
+This list of unique baby boy names is perfect for the new year, 2021.
 They are strong and masculine, as well as super rare and unique.
 All of these names come from different origins, making them that more special.

 If you like and choose any of these names for your new baby boy, make sure to comment below to let me know which one you loved![THIS POST CONTAINS AFFILIATE LINKS WHICH MEANS I MAKE A SMALL COMMISSION AT NO EXTRA COST TO YOU]